-CBS Los Angeles recently interviewed a couple from Corona, California, regarding an incident in which a VapCigs electronic cigarette exploded while charging in their car.
+Cases of explosions and fires caused by electronic cigarettes have been increasing over the years.
+One of the very first cases of an e-cig explosion was reported by CBS Los Angeles after interviewing a couple from Corona, California, regarding an incident in which an electronic cigarette exploded while charging in their car.
 The explosion resulted in second-degree burns on the wife’s legs and serious damage to their vehicle’s upholstery.
-In a similar news story by KUTV in Utah, a woman reports burning her fingers when her e cig, called The Tank, caught fire in her vehicle.
-Rick Epp, a 30-year smoker, had recently switched to The Tank electronic cigarette when he states that it caught fire in his living room.
+In a similar news story by KUTV in Utah, a woman reported burning her fingers when her e-cig caught fire in her vehicle.
+Rick Epp, a 30-year smoker who had switched to a vaping device produced by the same company reported the device caught fire in his living room.
 It should be noted that, in the latter two stories, the product manufacturer found that the products involved were not being used with the chargers supplied with the units as directed in the owner’s manual.

-Though unfortunate incidents such as those described above have been reported on rare occasions (less than once per year on average), statistically speaking, using electronic cigarettes still poses a potential threat far lower than the alternative: using a tobacco product proven to be lethal in even small doses over time.
+Though unfortunate incidents of exploding e-cigs have increased over the years, statistically speaking, using electronic cigarettes still poses a potential threat far lower than the alternative: using a tobacco product proven to be lethal in even small doses over time.
 Every year, tens of millions of lives are lost to tobacco-related illness and disease.
 Since their introduction to the American market in 2007, millions of people have tried electronic cigarettes as an alternative to tobacco cigarettes for a variety of reasons.

 As with any new product or technology, research into overall improvement must continue in order to ensure optimal function and safety.
-Currently, exploding e cigarettes have only been reported in cases of tank and mod types, and the problem typically occurs when the product is used improperly or with an unapproved charger.
-Though White Cloud does not manufacture these types of e cigs, we do strongly recommend using the charger that comes with your product.
+Currently, exploding e-cigarettes have only been reported in cases of advanced personal vaporizers powered by lithium-ion batteries, and the problem typically occurs when the product is used improperly or with an unapproved charger.
+Though White Cloud does not manufacture these types of e-cigs, we do strongly recommend using the charger that comes with your product and familiarizing yourself with the best practices for e-cig battery safety.
 This will not only maintain maximum battery life, it could keep you out of harm’s way.

 Author: Michael Murray